Generate a quick NGL (webGL based) structure overview of bio3d pdb class

 availability.
 It also does not work well with trajectory

-objects.
-For the later use view.pdbs()
+or pdbs objects.
+For the later use view.pdbs().

 Author